Meet the Women's and Gender Center Staff

 Hometown: Norwich, VT, but I currently live in Starksboro, VT

-Fun fact: One of my favorite pastimes is snuggling with my two black kitties.
+Fun fact: One of my favorite pastimes is snuggling with my daughter and two black kitties.

 Why the WGC is important to me: I love that my work allows me the opportunity to empower and support our students to be the best version of themselves.
 And, it's extra fun to hang out in the WGC with students having conversations, working on puzzles and eating snacks!